polyaxon/polyaxon/site/docs/management/index.md

  * It can be used with your teams' configuration and access control settings to enable collaborative model management.
  * Logging and lineage using the experimentation feature.
  * Versioning.
- * Deploying as an internal tool or as a test api using the service abstraction.
+ * Deploying as an internal tool or as a test API using the service abstraction.
  * Agnostic to the model packaging format.
  * Integrations with your favorite serving technologies.